 The European Code of Conduct for Data Centres promotes the use of energy-efficient technologies and best practices within the industry.
 As an endorser of the Code since 2012, 2bm continues to demonstrate its ongoing commitment to environmental responsibility and energy efficiency within their IT systems.

-2bm is just one of four EMEA approved CEEDA partners; with three CEEDA approved and trained data centre consultants as part of our team, 2bm is well placed to distribute expert and best practice data centre advice.
-Our work in helping deliver the ARM data centre in Cambridge notably received the first ever CEEDA Gold Award, only to be closely followed by ARM’s NAHPC data centre in Austin, Texas.
+2bm is just a select number of EMEA approved CEEDA partners; with three CEEDA approved and trained data centre consultants as part of our team, 2bm is well placed to distribute expert and best practice data centre advice.
+Our work in helping deliver the ARM data centre in Cambridge notably received the first-ever CEEDA Gold Award, only to be closely followed by ARM’s NAHPC data centre in Austin, Texas.

 Working closely with Health & Safety Consultant Mike Robinson, MIRM Dip, SHEM, CMIOSH, we have been awarded Constructionline Gold accreditation, which addresses the complexities and the challenges 2bm face today.
 At 2bm we take health and safety very seriously, and by achieving Constructionline Gold Member certification, it provides further reassurance to procurement teams that by working with 2bm they are partnering with an approved and accredited organisation.

 British officials have put key UK suppliers, which includes 2bm, on a fast track to win £400m of business building and running data centres for government offices and public bodies.
 A public procurement body, YPO, has set up a framework agreement under European law which gives 2bm the right to do quick deals with public bodies.
 The arrangement covers the whole computing supply chain – from consulting, designing, building and operating data centres, to networks, security, disaster recovery and support services.

 Following a successful tender process, 2bm is now recognised as an approved NEUPC supplier which means we can provide services, products and support to all of its members.
 The North Eastern Universities Purchasing Consortium Ltd (NEUPC) is one of six UK Higher Education purchasing consortia established to deliver and manage a wide range of collaborative framework agreements designed to maximise third party expenditure within the higher education sector.